Mar 112013

 Juvenile leatherjackets under Rye Pier

 About the site Rye Pier is a long sandy swim down to the end.
 It’s known for seahorses hanging out on the pylons, and once a year playing host to the spider crab migration.
 Last week I’d heard a rumour the spider crabs were out and about.
 It seemed a little unlikely especially given last year I dived with them in May.
 With the weather looking beautiful for any kind of dive, we decided to head down to Rye anyway and see what we could see.
-About the dive We walked down the beach and into the water, rather than walking along the top of the pier in the very hot [read more...]
+About the dive We walked down the beach and into the water, rather than walking along the top of the pier in the very hot sun.
+After a bit of wading, this meant swimming through [read more…]

 May 282012